wesamAmmory/admob-for-flash/readme.md

 support ios and android<br/>
 support all native event<br/>
 base on admob ios sdk 6.12.0 and admob android sdk(Google Play services 4.5) 4.5<br/>
-requred  air sdk 14.0 or later <br/>
+requred  air sdk 15.0 or later <br/>

+admob_all_in_one_6.12.2.ane  most user use this file,it contain google play service sdk<br/>
+admob6.12.2_without_gp.ane   if you use other ane with google play service with admob at the same app,then use this<br/>

 very easy to use ,just three line code for simple usage<br/>
 ### show simple admob banner :